Healthdirect Free Australian health advice you can count on.

 • Cholecystitis is inflammation of your gallbladder.

-• Cholecystitis is most commonly caused by gallstones.
+• Cholecystitis is usually caused by gallstones.

 What is cholecystitis?

-Your gallbladder is a small organ underneath your liver on the right side of your upper abdomen.
-It stores a thick dark green fluid called bile, which the liver produces to help with digestion.
+Your gallbladder is a small organ.
+It sits underneath your liver, on the right side of your upper abdomen (tummy).

 What are the symptoms of cholecystitis?